zhwm/SharePro_coloc_analysis/dat/README.md

 ## Data

-We obtained the openly available GWAS summary statistics for heel bone mineral density from [GEFOS consortium](http://www.gefos.org).
+We obtained the openly available GWAS summary statistics for estimated lheel bone mineral density from [GEFOS consortium](http://www.gefos.org).
 For GWAS summary statistics for circulating abundance of RSPO3 protein, we used the pQTL (protein quantitative trait loci) summary statistics from [the Fenland study](https://omicscience.org/apps/pgwas/).
 Since both studies are conducted in the European population, LD (linkage disequalibrium) matrix was calculated using [UK Biobank](https://www.ukbiobank.ac.uk) European ancestry individuals.